ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

       Branch 'master' set up to track remote branch 'master' from 'origin'.
    ```

-1. Create a pull request for this Rollback promotion pull request.
+1. Create a pull request for the rollback promotion pull request.
+1. Review the pull request and merge the pull request.
+1. Trigger the **Manual CD** pipeline run within the CD Toolchain.

+The summary of steps that the CD Pipeline follows for forced redeployment include:

+1. The CD Pipeline starts and tags the current commit with the pipeline run ID.
-The Rollback promotion pull request is merged and the continuous delivery pipeline starts.
-The pipeline picks up the content of the prod branch from that tag, calculates the deployment delta between the current commit and the contents of the `prod_latest` tag, and attempts to deploy.
-Successful deployment concludes by attaching the `prod_latest` tag to the commit that you work with.
+2. The pipeline picks up the content of the corresponding environment branch from that tag.
+3. The pipeline calculates the deployment delta between the current commit and the contents of the `<target-environment>_latest` tag.
+4. A successful deployment concludes by attaching the `<target-environment>_latest` tag to the commit that you work with.